roshnytitus/bulls-and-cows/README.md

 # bulls-and-cows
-Bulls and Cows Game - 2020, Java
+Bulls and Cows Game - 2020, Python

 ## About the Project